Sports Kit Recycling

 The benefits of playing cricket and other sports are numerous.
 Having the correct kit gives more young people the opportunity to play team sport and develop crucial life skills such as teamwork, communication and confidence, alongside improving their overall health and wellbeing.

-For a full list of what we do and don't collect, please see our collection standards document.
+For a full list of what we do and don't collect, please read our collection standards document before making your donation.

 Applying for kit